 Why is it more Effective than PRP?

 Platelet Rich Plasma is a great non-surgical treatment option and is indirectly a stem cell therapy.
 After the injection, there is some stem cell migration into the area that contributes to the overall healing effect, but the number of stem cells involved in this migration process is smaller than the amounts used from adipose extractions.
-This is the main reason why it sometimes takes 3-4 PRP treatments to achieve the same clinical outcomes and pain relief as 1-2 stem cell therapy treatments.
+This is one reason why it sometimes takes multiple PRP treatments to achieve the same clinical outcomes and pain relief as stem cell therapy treatments.